Children of Mini-Japan

-Children of Mini-Japan (Kutty Japanin Kuzhandaigal) is a Tamil documentary film directed by Chalam Bennurkar and released in 1990.
+Children of Mini-Japan (Kutty Japanin Kuzhandaigal) is a Tamil-language documentary film directed by Chalam Bennurkar and released in 1990.

 Synopsis

 The film focuses on the plight of young poverty-stricken children working in Sivakasi in the late 1980s, and the Government's neglect of them.

 The children worked in factories famed for producing fireworks and matches.
-The film takes its name from the nickname of Sivakasi, (Mini-Japan), a name given to the town for its high technology and business standards.
+The film takes its name from the nickname of Sivakasi, Mini-Japan, a name given to the town for its high technology and business standards.

 Awards

 The film has won the following awards since its release: